 Marriage is tough.
 I would venture that to say that it’s easier to get married than stay married.
-My husband and I are celebrating our 10 year anniversary in 2015.
+My husband and I celebrated our 10 year anniversary in 2015.

 If I were having marital problems, seeking marriage advice, and didn’t have it in my budget to seek a paid professional, these are the resources I would tap into, in this order.